Marx-wrld/Py-calc/README.md

 # Calculator-in-python
-This is a calculator project using python
+This is a simple calculator project using python